 Joel was recovering well after two days.
 Both his eyes were still blackened from the blow to his face, but Max had restrained himself enough that he hadn’t actually broken Joel’s nose after all.
 The lunatic had Linda to thank for the last minute mercy.
 If she hadn’t asked Max to go easy, Joel would have been in much worse shape.
 Nevertheless, he wore his protective foil cap down low on his brow and kept his distance as Linda and Dr. Murray prepared Max for the trip back to Perske’s corner of the dark net.

-Chapter 27 podcast with roboreader Sangeeta.
+Listen to the Chapter 27 podcast with roboreader Sangeeta.

 Max stretched out in the lounge chair and Linda placed a pair of headphones over his ears.
 She swung around a set of goggles mounted at the end of a jointed boom, and positioned them in front of his face.
 The contraption looked like it had been kluged together with parts scavenged from a dental drill, an optometrist’s testing station, and the guts of a microwave oven.